Is shareholder information made publicly available?

-As a consequence of being granted limited liability, UK companies have a legal obligation to make certain details publicly available.
-This includes shareholder information, which every company must record in its register of members and also disclose to Companies House.
+In exchange for limited liability, UK companies are legally obligated to make key details publicly available.
+This includes shareholder information, which every company must disclose to Companies House and record in its register of members.

-Anyone can view details of certain shareholders on the public register at Companies House.
-This online search service is free to access and provides information on UK companies and the people who own and control them.
+Anyone can view certain shareholder details on the Companies House public register.
+This free online search service provides information on UK companies and the people who own and control them.

-In this post, we outline the shareholder information that is made publicly available and explain the steps required to find these details online.
-We also discuss ways that you can protect your privacy if you own shares in a limited company.
+In this post, we explain the shareholder information that is made publicly available and how to find these details online.
+We also discuss ways to protect your privacy if you own shares in a limited company.

 What shareholder information is available to the public?

-When a person takes shares in a company, either during or after incorporation, they become a shareholder (aka ‘member’) of that company.
-Consequently, certain details about the person must be made public.
+When a person takes shares in a company, either during or after incorporation, they become a shareholder (member) of that company.
+So, certain details about the person need to be made public.

-UK companies are required to send their shareholder information to Companies House in one of two ways:
+UK companies must send their shareholder information to Companies House in one of two ways:

-- On the incorporation application – if a person becomes a shareholder during the company formation process
+1. On the incorporation application – if a person becomes a shareholder during the company formation process.

-- As part of the annual confirmation statement – if a person becomes a shareholder after incorporation, or if there are any changes to an existing shareholder’s registered details
+2. As part of the annual confirmation statement – if a person becomes a shareholder after incorporation, or if there are any changes to an existing shareholder’s registered details.

 The following information must be provided for every person who holds shares in a company:

 All of this information is disclosed on the Companies House register, which anyone can access free of charge online.
-However, there is no requirement for any person who becomes a shareholder of a private company after its incorporation to provide their service address to Companies House.
+However, any person who becomes a shareholder of a private company after incorporation does not have to provide their service address to Companies House, unless they become a person with significant control (more on that below).

 Companies must also keep shareholder information in their own register of members.
-This is one of several statutory registers that every company is required to maintain.
-It should be made available for public inspection at the registered office address or a Single Alternative Inspection Location (SAIL address).
+This is one of several statutory registers that every company has to maintain.

 The register of members must contain the following details of every shareholder:

-- The date any person ceased to be a member
+• The date on which the person ceased to be a member (where applicable)

 By law, this register should be kept up to date at all times.
 Therefore, if any of these details change, the company must update its register of members as soon as possible.